isomerpages/seab-corp/pages/2026 GCE Ordinary Level Syllabuses Examined for Private Candidates.md

 <p>Singapore Citizens and Singapore Permanent Residents who would like to
 register for Mother Tongue Language Syllabus B can write to <a href="https://form.gov.sg/#!/5dc02f345f93b5001904159d" rel="noopener noreferrer nofollow" target="_blank"><u>SEAB</u></a> with their request.</p>
+<p>◇ Religious Knowledge cannot be used as one of the best-scoring subjects
+for aggregate score computation for JC and Millennia Institute admission.</p>